-The small crowd and I go wild.
+The small crowd goes wild.
 One of the coaches shakes his head and marvels, “That’s a real grand slam!
 No two ways about it!”
 I cheer for a few minutes.
 The inning was over in a few more.
 I continue my walk, still stiff and sore, stomach and butt tucked, head up, shoulders back.

-Chicagoans share intimate moments with strangers every day.
-When the bus is late on a January morning, we catch our fellow shiverer’s eye and shake heads together.
-When the kids on Michigan Avenue make talking drums out of white pails, we stop and listen—then cheer with the crowd.
-And when a Little Leaguer hits a beautiful grand slam on a warm summer night, we remember it for the rest of our days.
+City residents share intimate moments with strangers every day.
+When the Belmont bus is late on a January morning, we catch our fellow shiverer’s eye and shake heads together.
+When kids on Michigan Avenue make talking drums out of white pails, we stop and listen.
+When a nameless Little Leaguer hits a grand slam on a warm summer night, we remember it for the rest of our days.

 Elizabeth G Fagan is a writer and artist who resides on Lake Michigan’s shoreline in southeastern Wisconsin—a place she calls Lake Michigan’s Left Coast.